canyapalak/make-a-dish/README.md

 - **Extra Instructions:** Users can select whether they are vegan or not and also choose how much time they have in order to cook the recipe.

-- **Recipe Generation:** With the power of the OpenAI API, the app generates creative and customized recipes based on the selected ingredients.
+- **Recipe Generation:** With the power of the OpenAI API, the app generates creative and customized recipes based on the selected ingredients and instructions.

 - **Unique Design:** Make a Dish features a delightful and unique pixel art graphic style that adds a touch of charm to your cooking experience.